 yes. good. i will post another soon. happy trails.

-Anonymous asked: He didn't respond yet, but the fact that his privacy has been compromised, which is a very fragile thing for celebrities, I don't think he's going to be happy.
+Anonymous said: He didn't respond yet, but the fact that his privacy has been compromised, which is a very fragile thing for celebrities, I don't think he's going to be happy.

-Anonymous asked: I just thought I should ask because I told him about it....
+Anonymous said: I just thought I should ask because I told him about it....

 what did he think?